wtozer/theWort/beerLog.md

 Prepare the toasted malt as described in the Pahlaha India Pale Ale recipe.

 Add the cracked crystal malt and cracked toasted barley to 1.5 gal (5.7L) cold water and steep at 150-160F (65-71C) for 30 minutes.
 Remove the bag/grains with a strainer.
+Yes, really add when cold.

 Add the malt extract and Northern Brewer hops and boil for 60 minutes.
 Add the aroma hops during the final 1 minute of boiling.
 Strain and ???spurge??? the wort into 2 gallons (7.5L) of cold water in the fermenter.
 Top off with additional water to make 5 gallons (19l).
 When it cools add ale yeast.